• Skip to primary navigation

 Waffles toppings

-We used reduced fat squirty cream, but you could swap that for Greek yoghurt for a lower fat alternative.
+We used reduced fat squirty cream, but you could swap that for Greek yogurt for a lower fat alternative.
 For something a little more indulgent, a little sprinkle of dark chocolate chips would be a delicious addition.

 The best thing about waffles is that the topping options are almost endless.
 However here are some of our other favourite toppings: